sirisian/ecmascript-types/README.md

 See the [operator overloading proposal](https://github.com/tc39/proposal-operator-overloading) for more examples.

 The [operator overloading](operatoroverloading.md) extension works these rules through a math library: operand resolution, scalars on the left of a user-defined type, and the SIMD intrinsics that make a matrix multiply compile well.
+What each operator yields for each built-in family, and of what type, is collected in [operators by type](operators.md).

 ```js
 class A {